 That’s why Broadway plays (and cheap broadway tickets apps) are such an important part of the New York experience.
 Without witnessing the theatre here, it is hard to understand how New Yorkers think, feel, and interpret the world around them.

 Now if you’re a local New Yorker, going to Broadway is fairly easy to do.
 Just hop on the subway, head to Times Square, and stumble into the first Broadway play you see.
 But for many others, visiting New York and experiencing Broadway Theatre is the culmination of an arduous journey and possibly even a once in a life time experience.
-As a result, it only makes sense that a visitor to the city would want to see the best plays at the cheapest prices,. and I’m gonna show you how to find NYC cheap Broadway tickets (so that you can spend more money on what to do after a Broadway show).
+As a result, it only makes sense that a visitor to the city would want to see the best plays at the cheapest prices,. and I’m gonna show you how to find cheap Broadway tickets in NYC (so that you can spend more money on what to do after a Broadway show).

 How to get cheap NYC Broadway Tickets (A Tourist’s Guide on How to Find Cheap Broadway Tickets)

 Okay, so I attend Broadway plays so much that I feel like I actually live there.
 And while I’m not going to rattle off all the Broadway plays I’ve ever seen so that I can prove my theatrical prowess to you, I am going to answer that question that everyone asks, “How can you afford to go to Broadway so much?”